We're delighted that you've chosen to get started with Scroll Documents.

 4: Save a Version

 When you Save a version of a document, you're saving a snapshot of that document's page structure and content at a certain point in time.
 You can use the versioning feature to version multiple pages as a single unit – for example, to track changes to documents throughout the document lifecycle.

-- Assign the version a name, optionally add a comment, then click Save.
+- In the New Version dialogue, assign the version a name, optionally add a comment, then click Save.

-- The new version will appear in your Version History below the current working version of the document.
-Each saved version contains a date and time stamp along with the name of the user who saved the version:
+- The new version will appear in your list of versions, along with the version name, summary of changes, a date and time stamp and the name of the user who saved the version:

-- Now that this version is saved, you can compare this version to the current working version or any future version of the document by clicking through the version cards in the version history.
+- Now that this version is saved, you can compare this version to the current working version or any future version of the document by clicking on the compare icon in the version table.

 5: Set a Document Status